fallfish/AustereCache/README.md

-## SSDDup
+## Austere Cache
-SSDDup is a cache system enhanced by compression and deduplication technology.
+Austere Cache is a cache system enhanced by compression and deduplication technology.
-Compression and deduplication together achieve storage savings on workload in the cache device.

-### Characteristics
-1. Hashing-based memory efficient indexing structure for deduplication.
-2. Multi-threading and lightweight locking mechanism supported by the indexing.

 ### Build
 #### Import third_party libraries